-Like other regions in Australia, Western Australia (WA) observes a set of public holidays that are recognized throughout the state.
-Here’s what you need to know about the WA’s public holidays for the years 2023 and 2024:
+Like other regions in Australia, Western Australia (WA) observes a set of public holidays that are recognised throughout the state.
+Here’s what you need to know about the WA’s public holidays for 2026 and 2027:

 Keep these dates and arrangements in mind, ensuring you’re always on local time and aware of the region’s public holidays.